 7 Ways to Be a More Earth-Conscious Traveler

-"It would be hard to not say that the mass industry is all about getting the business back to what it was before, and that concerns me," says one of those experts.
+Well, global travel has since largely resumed, and experts are biting their nails about whether pandemic-era environmental advances will be continued or simply pushed aside to continue business as usual.
+"It would be hard to not say that the mass industry is all about getting the business back to what it was before, and that concerns me," says one such expert.
 As Planeterra's president and G Adventures' vice president for social enterprise and responsible travel, Jamie Sweeting has occupied the front lines of eco-tourism for 25-plus years.
 He says that now, more than ever in his career, travelers hold the power.

-Of course, there are plenty of realistic ways to reduce your travel impact, from minimizing plastic use to choosing local businesses over chains, or from "voluntouring" to traveling on public transportation.
+Jessica Blotter, CEO and cofounder of Kind Traveler, seconds Sweeting's sentiment: "The 1.4 billion travelers who took trips pre-COVID have an enormous potential to help or harm the planet, depending on how their travel dollars are harnessed."
+Of course, there are plenty of realistic ways to reduce your travel impact, from dropping single-use plastics and choosing local businesses over chains to "voluntouring" and opting to get around on public transportation.
 With everything that falls under the ever-growing "sustainability" umbrella these days, Sweeting says, "You have to really ask yourself, 'What within sustainability is most important to me?'"

-Travel by ground more often
+Travel by ground whenever you can

 Every time you get on a plane, ride in a taxi, or use electricity or heat, carbon dioxide is emitted.
 Obviously we can’t all be Greta Thunberg and give up flying completely—but for short domestic trips, consider a road trip or taking the train instead.
 In the US, Amtrak not only provides a scenic experience and an automatically interesting travel yarn, but the company has also reduced its emissions by 20% since 2010, with the goal to achieve 40% reduction by 2030.